psi1703/k8s-ansible/docs/deployment/deployment-and-storage-guide.md

 The monitor also reads the shared audit log from this storage path.

 OTP values must not be written to the NFS-backed files.

+NFS/RWX app storage was validated on **2026-06-03** by writing a proof file from one app pod and reading it from another app pod.

 ---